-The north London dance house is the latest to announce its own Sadler's Wells Digital Stage has announced the new phase of its online offer, an ambitious programme of new content that will include digital premieres of full-length dance performances, screendance – choreography designed for film – and new dance workshops, which have been specially created for families with young children, and the over-60s, to take part in at home.
+Sadler's Wells Digital Stage has announced the new phase of its online offer, an ambitious programme of content that includes digital premieres of full-length dance performances, screendance – choreography designed for film – and new dance workshops, which have been specially created for families with young children, and the over-60s, to take part in at home.

-Sadler’s Wells will also stream dance films specially created for the screen.
-The series will include MADHEAD, a film directed by Ben Williams and choreographed by Botis Seva for National Youth Dance Company is now available on demand via the Sadler's Wells YouTube page.
+Sadler’s Wells is also streaming dance films specially created for the screen.
+MADHEAD, a film directed by Ben Williams and choreographed by Botis Seva for National Youth Dance Company is now available on demand via the Sadler's Wells YouTube page.

-Starting on Wednesday 1 April, an expanded version of Sadler’s Wells programme of workshops migrates online, and includes a family workshop featuring 10 different movement activities for children aged two to six to follow at home.
+Sadler’s Wells programme of online workshops is now in full flow, and includes a family workshop featuring 10 different movement activities for children aged two to six to follow at home.

-Their grandparents have not been forgotten: there will be workshops specifically for older generations, inspired by Sadler’s Wells Company of Elders, and led by a variety of international artists, including Clara Andermatt, Seeta Patel, Alessandra Seutin and New Adventures’ resident artist Paul Smethurst.
+Their grandparents have not been forgotten: workshops specifically for older generations, inspired by Sadler’s Wells Company of Elders, continue, led by a variety of international artists, including Clara Andermatt, Seeta Patel, Alessandra Seutin and New Adventures’ resident artist Paul Smethurst.

 Full details of the programme will be announced gradually through the Sadler's Wells Digital Stage website.